Your Medical Malpractice Lawyer

 We’re here to help with your case.

 Indiana was the first state to pass medical malpractice reform legislation in 1975.
 The Medical Malpractice Act places limits on recovery, imposes special requirements to the bringing of a malpractice claim and continues to apply the law of contributory negligence to such cases instead of the law of comparative negligence.

-Foley & Small has handled numerous malpractice claims.
+Foley & Murphy has handled numerous malpractice claims.
 These claims are often complicated both as to the legal and medical issues involved.
-Foley & Small retains medical experts to review and offer opinions on our client’s cases.
+Foley & Murphy retains medical experts to review and offer opinions on our client’s cases.

 Indiana’s Malpractice Act caps total damages available to a patient/plaintiff at $1.25 million.
 The cap has been raised twice since 1975.